-The following tables illustrate Total Population and Population by Age Group within the population in the MSA, the PMA and nationally from 2000 through 2025.
+The following tables illustrate (a) Total Population, (b) Population by Age Group, and (c) Number of Elderly and Non-Elderly within the population in the MSA, the PMA and nationally from 2000 through 2025.

+1a.
 Total Population

 The following table illustrates the total population within the PMA, MSA and nation from 2000 through 2025.